avaya-dux/neo-css-library-clean/readmes/how-to-icons.md

 - Update all projects that use the icons library.
   - CSS Staging: ensure that it's [Icons page](https://css-staging.netlify.app/icons/) and it's snapshots are updated.
+  - In `staging/package.json` update the @avaya/neo-icons devDependency so it matches the version that you just published.
+  - CD to staging subfolder and run yarn install to get the latest icons.
+Then follow the steps on the how-to-publish.md document to publish the neo-css-library.
   - Neo React Library: must publish Neo React after updating the icons so that the Design Portal can display the new icons.
     - IMPORTANT: note that `neo-icons` is only the type definitions, and `neo-css` is the actual icons.
 Thus, if you want `neo-react` to have both the new types and icons, you must publish and import both libraries.
   - Design Portal: must be updated _after_ Neo React Library and include updates from Neo Icons, Neo CSS, and Neo React.
 Ensure that it's [Icons page](https://design.avaya.com/icons) is updated.